Thursday, May 31, 2012

 I park the patrol car back and away from the occupied vehicle.
 My trainee and I quietly exit the car.

-We both close our doors by gently applying pressure to into the door jam with our hip, kind of a like hip checking the door.
-Once we hear the click of the door, the sound of the mechanism finding the steal latch attached to the body of the car, the door is secured.
+We close our doors by gently applying pressure into the door jam with our hips like a hip checking the door.
+Once we hear the click of the door, the sound of the mechanism finds the steal latch attached to the car's body, and the door is secured.

 We both approach the suspicious car.
-I take the driver side and my trainee walks on the passenger side.
-When I get close enough to the car I am able to see inside.
-None of the car windows were tinted and it made it easy to see the on goings of a struggle inside.
+I take the driver's side, and my trainee walks on the passenger side.
+When I get close enough to the car, I can see inside.
+None of the car windows were tinted, making it easy to see the ongoings of a struggle inside.

-I remove my very bright maglight flashlight from its holster that’s attached to my gun belt and use the 24,000 candle power to light up the inside passenger compartment of the car.
+I removed my 24,000 candle power mag light from its holster to light up the inside passenger compartment of the car.

-The bright light would shine on a reality of life that is more common then some think.
+The bright light would shine on a reality of life that is more common than some think.
 And total bullshit to come across after what Mimie and I just went through.
-It made me question my faith in God and the process of natural selection
+It made me question my faith in God and the process of natural selection.

 .